 By continued microscopical study and repeated photography to stop their motion, Rife and his co-workers next came to the baffling conclusion that the BX, far from remaining always what he had seen as the purplish red bodies a fraction of a micron in dimension, could change into not just fairly similar forms as Rosenow had previously discovered, but into completely different forms simply by altering the medium on which they were living only very slightly.

 "Slightly" in Rife's case meant an alteration in the nutrient environment of only two parts per million (ppm) by volume.
 Those who would consider this unlikely may recall that in homeopathic medicine doses of remedies are given in dilutions of this weakness and beyond.
-Even though they have nothing chemically analyzable in them, they are effective.
-(Another consideration is the sensitivity of the integral bioenergetic response to the slight chemical alteration in terms of morphic fields in mitogenic radiation.)
+Even though they have nothing chemically analyzable in them, they are effective. (webmaster note: Another consideration is the sensitivity of the integral bioenergetic response to the slight chemical alteration in terms of morphic fields using mitogenic radiation.)

 One such alteration caused the BX to become what Rife called a Bacillus Y, or BY.
 It was still the same purplish red color as the BX but so enlarged that it would not pass through a filter.

 With the second change of the medium, the BY enlarged still further into a monococcoid or single disk form which, when properly stained, could be viewed under a standard research microscope.
 Rife claimed that these forms could be found in the blood of over ninety percent of cancer victims.

 By removing this form from the fluid medium it inhabited and depositing it onto a hard base of asparagus or tomato agar, Rife then saw it miraculously develop into a fungus, making it kin to a yeast, mold, or mushroom. (webmaster note: This observation would verify the morphic field integral response within organisms according to environment.)